 Since 2011, the occupation forces have not allowed Salah to live in peace.
 They continued to target him even after he enrolled in university and started to regain control of his life.
 Salah graduated from law school and immediately enrolled in graduate school to complete a master’s degree in human rights.

 Persecution of Salah continued even after he got married, with the occupation continually placing barriers on his life.
-They gave Elsa a visitor’s visa for 6 months only, and kept delaying a responsed to the Family reunification application Salah submitted in order for his wife to be able to live in Palestine.
-Ever since their marriage in 2014 the occupation authorities refused to renew Elsa’s visa.
+They gave Elsa a visitor’s visa for six months only and kept delaying a response to the Family reunification application Salah submitted in order for his wife to be able to live in Palestine.
+Ever since their marriage in 2014, the occupation authorities refused to renew Elsa’s visa.
 As a result, she was not able to leave and visit her family out of fear of not being able to return to Palestine.

 Elsa attempted to renew her visa many times with no luck.
 The Israeli occupation authorities answered her request by saying that Salah was released within a prisoners’ exchange deal, which means he is blacklisted in all of the departments affiliated with the Israeli government.

 Elsa was detained in a room at the airport until the hearing.
-She was denied the ability to contact her husband or any of her family members, all of her belongings were confiscated, and she was not given any medical attention despite the fact that she was pregnant.
+She was denied the ability to contact her husband or any of her family members, all of her belongings were confiscated, and she was not given any medical attention despite being pregnant.

-On the next morning, the judge rejected the appeal and Elsa was deported to France two days later.
+The judge rejected the appeal the next morning, and Elsa was deported to France two days later.
 Salah’s family reunification request was also denied at the same time.

-Elsa has been denied entry to Palestine ever since, erasing the possibility of her, Salah and their newborn living a normal life as a family.
-Their son was born in France and, as a result of their because of their inability to live in Palestine, Salah has been travelling to Paris every three months in order to spend some time with his family.
+Elsa has been denied entry to Palestine ever since, erasing the possibility of her, Salah, and their newborn living a normal life as a family.
+Their son was born in France and because of their inability to live in Palestine, Salah has been traveling to Paris every three months to spend some time with his family.
 Following these visits, he returns home to live alone, far from his one-year-old son and wife.
-Elsa continues to wait for the day where she will be able to come back and live with her husband and son as a normal family.
+Elsa continues to wait for the day when she will be able to come back and live with her husband and son as a normal family.

-While Salah and Elsa were trying every means possible to reunite, the Israeli occupation authorities issued an order against Salah which stated that he cannot, under any circumstances, enter the West Bank.
+While Salah and Elsa were trying every means possible to reunite, the Israeli occupation authorities issued an order against Salah, which stated that he could not, under any circumstances, enter the West Bank.
 Such an order is issued by the area commander of the Israeli forces and falls under the “emergency measures” rule.
-Which means that the occupation forces do not have to explain or give any reasons for their decision.
+This means that the occupation forces do not have to explain or give any reasons for their decision.

 Salah was banned from entering the West Bank for six months (from March 2015 - September 2015).
 However, the ban was renewed twice.
 This greatly impeded his ability to complete his degree at Al-Quds University and stopped him from completing his practical training to become a lawyer.
 Additionally, the ban did not only obstruct Salah’s academic and professional career, it also destroyed his social life.
 He was unable to participate in any social events with friends and family members, such as weddings and graduations.
 Salah was also banned from going to his workplace in Ramallah or even visiting his family’s home in Al Ram neighborhood, which lies directly on the apartheid wall.
 The ban lasted for a year and a half without explanation.

 Elsa is currently leading a campaign in France calling for the French authorities to intervene and attain Salah’s release.
-She has also participated in a number of activities and events to bring attention to Salah’s case, and to urge the government to intervene.
+She has also participated in many activities and events to bring attention to Salah’s case and urge the government to intervene.
 For Elsa, the hardest part of Salah’s detention is explaining it to their son.

 Since Salah’s arrest, I was able to talk to any official party or public political figures and even the president himself without any trouble, but the only moment I lose the ability to speak or act is when our son hold the phone and says “Papa”, how can I tell him that I can’t call his father.
 How do I explain to him why his father is not calling him five times a day.
 I always tell him that his dad loves him, sends him his love, and kisses but he can’t talk right now.
 But I never know what he thinks about that.